calebclayreagor/DELAY/README.md

 $ git clone https://github.com/calebclayreagor/DELAY.git
 ```

 Check the requirements file to confirm that all dependencies are satisfied.

-Please note, DELAY is currently configured to support training and prediction exclusively on GPUs.
+Please note, DELAY currently supports training and prediction exclusively on GPUs.

 ### Downloads